scalalandio/chimney/docs/docs/troubleshooting.md

     - `partial.Result.fromEither`
     - `partial.Result.fromTry`
     - and so on...
-  - the resulting type of a call to `.transform` is also a `partial.Result[A]`.
+  - the resulting type of the call to `.transform` is also a `partial.Result[A]`.
 If you don't want to work with `partial.Result` directly, figure out ways to convert it to other, more familiar data structures.
     Some of the ways may include:
     - `result.asOption`